dosyago/graderjs/README.md

   };
 ```

-# Top-level API method
+# Top-level domain API methods

-The top-level methods have to do with launching and stopping the app, and saying something to the launcher console.
+The top-level domain methods have to do with launching and stopping the app, and saying something to the launcher console.
 They are:

 - API.go(options)
 - API.stop()
-- API.say(msg)
+- API.say(msg) *launcher console currently only opens on Windows*

 ## API.go(options)

 Starts the app launch sequence.
 This will:

 - **create a server.** The server, therwise known as the background service will run on port `<Config>.desiredPort` if available, otherwise on a random port in the dynamic range from 49,152.
 If the `options.server` is set, Grader uses the `<HTTPServer>` object you pass and attempts to call 'listen' on it.
-- **create a UI window.** Grader uses the installed Google Chrom(e/ium) browser to run a native UI window using the browser's [`--app=${url}`](https://source.chromium.org/chromium/chromium/src/+/master:chrome/common/chrome_switches.cc;drc=8c4b7bb294e2c96b3aef99fa08effc473fdae015;l=47) [flag](https://peter.sh/experiments/chromium-command-line-switches/#app).
+- **create a UI window.** The UI window will by default load the content served by the background service at the `/` (root) route.
+In order to render the GUI window, Grader uses the installed Google Chrom(e/ium) browser to run a native UI window using the browser's [`--app=${url}`](https://source.chromium.org/chromium/chromium/src/+/master:chrome/common/chrome_switches.cc;drc=8c4b7bb294e2c96b3aef99fa08effc473fdae015;l=47) [flag](https://peter.sh/experiments/chromium-command-line-switches/#app).
 If no Google Chrom(e/ium) is installed, one will be downloaded and installed first.
 Note that unlike [Electron](https://www.electronjs.org/) Grader does not bundle a browser inside the binaries of app, and it does not use a modified version of Chrome, instead using the installed version or downloading the latest version.

 The method supports the following options:

-- **apiInUI**: boolean.
+- **apiInUI**: `boolean`.
 Make this API (minus the `_serviceOnly` domain) available in all UI windows under the `grader` global object.
-- **addHandlers**: function(Express App object).
+- **addHandlers**: `function(app: <ExpressAppObject>)`.
 A function called during background service server startup to add handlers to the created express app server.
   For example:

   ```js